 Actual product returns are recorded as a reduction to net sales.
 The Company estimates and accrues a reserve for product returns based on its return policies and historical experience.
-The reserve is based upon the return policy of each country, which varies from 14 days to one year, and their historical return rates, which range from 1% to 10% of sales.
-Sales returns were 1% and 2% of sales for 2020 and 2019, respectively.
+The reserve is based upon the return policy of each country, which varies from 14 days to one year, and their historical return rates, which range from 1% to 9% of sales.
+Sales returns were 1% of sales for each of 2021 and 2020.
 No material changes in estimates have been recognized during the periods presented.
 See Note 4 for additional information.